czymara/czymara.github.io/_pages/research.md

     <div class="pub-badge"><div class="altmetric-embed" data-badge-type="donut" data-doi="10.1038/s41586-025-09844-9" data-hide-no-mentions="true" data-badge-popover="left"></div></div>
   </div>
   <div class="pub-links">
+    <a href="#" class="abstract-toggle">▼ Abstract</a>
     <a href="https://doi.org/10.1038/s41586-025-09844-9" target="_blank" rel="noopener"><i class="fas fa-arrow-up-right-from-square"></i> View</a>
   </div>
+  <div class="pub-abstract">The same dataset can be analysed in different justifiable ways to answer the same research question, potentially challenging the robustness of empirical science.
+In this crowd initiative, we investigated the degree to which research findings in the social and behavioural sciences are contingent on analysts' choices.
+We examined a stratified random sample of 100 studies published between 2009 and 2018, in which, for one claim per study, at least five reanalysts independently reanalysed the original data.
+We found that 34% of the independent reanalyses yielded the same result as the original report; with a four times broader tolerance region, this increased to 57%.
+Of the reanalyses conducted, 74% reached the same conclusion as the original investigation, 24% yielded no effects or inconclusive results and 2% reported the opposite effect.
+This exploratory study indicates that the common single-path analyses in social and behavioural research should not be simply assumed to be robust to alternative analyses.</div>
 </div>

 <div class="pub-entry">